Skip to main content

 Exciting Times

-Chapter VII
+Chapter X

 Exciting Times

-It may have been relief that no problems at all arose, but I remember thinking, as people danced, and drank and had a good time, that this — the wedding reception — was the best party I had been at in some long time!
-There really wasn't an organised honeymoon, but after the festivities had drawn to somewhat of a close after around 10 pm, I drove us to a nice hotel beside the Bank of Ireland in College Green, double parked the car with the engine running, grabbed our bag and wished the porter Good Evening.
-We sorted things out next morning and drove to 110 for lunch with the parents!
-We eventually did get away for a few days, only slightly spoiled when the hood of the MGB flew up while we were driving and ended up with a serious bend in it.
-The hood was tied down with some string for the rest of the trip.
+There really wasn’t an organized honeymoon, but after the festivities had drawn to something of a close after around 10 pm, I drove us to a nice hotel beside the Bank of Ireland in College Green, double-parked the car with the engine running, grabbed our bag and wished the porter “Good evening” with the assumption that he’d take care of the car.
+We sorted things out the next morning and drove to 110 for lunch with the parents!
+We eventually did get away for a few days, driving around the east of Ireland, only slightly spoiled when the hood of the MGB flew up when we were driving, and ended up with a serious bend in it.

-Shortly after making my getaway from Tripoli I was surprised to get an actual telegram from Mobil offering to pay me a per-diem while they sought to find me a job.
-Wow!
-I didn't even know what a per-diem was, but soon realised that they would pay me essentially for being at home.
+Shortly after my getting home from Tripoli I was surprised to get an actual telegram from Mobil offering to pay me a per-diem allowance while they tried to find me a job.
+Wow!I didn’t even know what a per diem was, but soon realized that they would pay me essentially for being at home.
 Nice deal.
-So, after the wedding I got called to London a number of times to see if the opportunity they had identified might be of interest.
-One that did appeal was flogging bunker fuels to Greek ship owners.
-The interviewer cautioned that the job involved carousing until the early hours with the Greeks — did I think I would have the stomach for that?
-I certainly did think I'd enjoy it….but for how long?
-In my own line of work (which I loved and desperately wanted to pursue) I went to Germany to look at joining Mobil Germany.
-The location was near the East German border, was rainy and overcast, and the staff were, well….German.
-I took a chance and turned down the offer.
-A young English engineer did take the job and over a lifetime career got perhaps three promotions.
+So, after the wedding, I got called to London a number of times to see if the opportunity they had identified might be of interest.
+One that did appeal was flogging ship bunker fuels to Greek shipowners.
+The interviewer cautioned that the job involved carousing until the early hours with the Greeks and did I think I would have the stomach for that?
+I certainly did think I’d enjoy it….but for how long?
+In my own line of work (oil production which I loved and desperately wanted to pursue) I went to Germany to look at an opportunity to join Mobil Germany.
+The location was near the East German border, was rainy and overcast and the staff were, well…German.
+I took a chance, and turned down the offer.
+A young English engineer colleague from Libya did take the job… and over a lifetime career, got perhaps two, maybe three promotions.
 Another bullet dodged.

 On the next trip to London, I was half offered a job in Iran, but before I left my hotel I was called back to the interviewer and offered a job in Abu Dhabi.
 The way it was pronounced, I thought this was somewhere in Wales!
-Imagine my surprise when, after a furious rush to get ready in short order, I found myself on the 30th of December in the barren wastes of the Persian Gulf.
-More on how the arrival went next time.
+This job would allow me to continue working in oil exploitation and furthermore, was in an even more remote desert environment than Libya had been.
+I jumped at it.
+By comparison with my American work colleagues in Mobil Libya, these London interactions were all conducted by plummy Brits.
+Quite the change.

 Exciting Times — image 1